chainstack/graph-deployment/helmfile/README.md

 Now you can access graphql request UI in browser via http://localhost:8000/subgraphs/name/example/graphql

-You can try to perform this test query:
+Try to perform the test query:
 ```
 {
   gravatars {